top of page

 Search

-Opinion: Logistics Leaders Must Prioritize Reverse Logistics Strategies in 2025
+Opinion: Logistics Leaders Must Prioritize Reverse Logistics Strategies

 By 2030, Gartner predicts e-commerce retailers and consumer electronics companies will spend twice as much on managing reverse and returns logistics compared to outbound orders and deliveries.
 The shift underscores the urgent need for logistics leaders to prioritize circular processes to manage risk, reduce complexity, and gain better visibility.
 For some specialty retailers, only 35% of what is returned is resold at full price, according to Gartner research.
 These companies